hans-mayer/blog/_posts/2023-06-03-PPP-Precise-Point-Positioning.markdown

 I was fascinated about this article [https://gpsd.gitlab.io/gpsd/ppp-howto.html](https://gpsd.gitlab.io/gpsd/ppp-howto.html){:target="_blank"}
 Therefore I tried it.<br>
-I own a ZED-F9P from U-blox with a fix mounted antenna on the roof of my house.
+I own a ZED-F9P from U-blox with a fix mounted antenna on the top of the roof of my house.
 <br><br>
 I was interested in the method of averaging.
 The steps for a 24 hour average result are quite easy, assuming one has ["gpsd"](https://gitlab.com/gpsd/gpsd){:target="_blank"} and all these tools installed.